-What is Data Cabling ?
+What is Data Cabling and Its Uses?

 Data cables are a crucial part of any IT infrastructure.
 Without data cables you would be unable to transmit data between two points e.g. from a server to an individual PC.
 Accordingly, you need the right data cables for your specific needs to remain productive.
 But the world of data cables can be complex.
 There are many different categories available and understanding which one is best for you can be difficult.
 Getting to grips with data cables is important, so let’s look at how you can make the right choice.

-What Types of Data Cables Are There?
+What Types of Data Cables Are Available?

 · Twisted Pair: These data cables use a pair of twisted copper cores and are mostly found in telecommunications.
 The purpose of this twisted construction is to minimise any degradation to the signal.
 One of the twisted cores is used to transmit information while the other acts as a grounding wire.
 Typically, a Cat 6 cable – which uses the twisted pair design – can carry data over 100m without any signal degradation.